Team Contact Information:Denver Nuggets

 A native of Maryland and the son of Hall of Famer Wes Unseld, Unseld Jr. played on the men’s basketball team at John Hopkins for three seasons.
 He and his wife Evelyn have two children, Layla and Wes.

-Micah Nori begins his first season as an assistant coach with the Denver Nuggets and 18th in the NBA.
+Micah Nori begins his third season as an assistant coach with the Denver Nuggets and 20th in the NBA.

 Prior to coming to Denver, Nori served as an assistant coach for the Sacramento Kings for two seasons on Michael Malone’s staff.